tinymce/tinymce-docs/enterprise/tinydrive.md

 ### Cloud-based File and Image Management for TinyMCE

 Tiny Drive is a premium TinyMCE plugin for cloud-based asset management and storage solution.
-Drive is a solution for creating rich text by attaching and embedding images, videos, and other files in your document.
+The Drive is a solution for creating rich text by attaching and embedding images, videos, and other files in your document.

 Drive presents a cloud-based asset management and storage solution that provides the ease of use of Google Drive without the server requirements of a self-hosted asset manager such as our own MoxieManager.